nairuzabulhul/KeyPlexer/README.md

  [ ] Bind the program to a file with an icon

+ [ ] Add colors to the server menu --linux

 # TO-DO
  [ ] Encrypt traffic accross the network using AES encryption